 Just as it can’t hurt to try mushrooms instead of pepperoni or to take the scenic route when driving home from work, it can make sense to at least explore alternatives to traditional banking.
-From fintech to mobile banking, and from money market funds to cash management accounts, there’s plenty to consider about the changing world of personal finance.
+From fintech to mobile banking, and from money market funds to checking and savings accounts, there’s plenty to consider about the changing world of personal finance.

 Influence of Fintech